CameronAre/ICP2017F/Homework/1/readme.md

  1 file changed, 3 deletions(-)
  delete mode 100644 test/test.md

 **E**

 Both branches contain the file.
 I am assuming that this is because the branches are both from the master.

+**F. G.**

+There was no error when checking out test1.
+This is because both branches were changing the same file.

+**H. I.**

+Merging from test1 to master worked and prompted a fast-forward message.
+The master branch now has the test.md file.

+**J**